macbookandrew/CF7-Allow-Mailgun-Validation/README.md

 **Donate link:** https://cash.me/$AndrewRMinionDesign
 **Requires at least:** 4.8
 **Tested up to:** 5.0.0
-**Stable tag:** 1.0.0
+**Stable tag:** 1.0.1
 **License:** GPL2

 Allows email addresses using your site’s Mailgun domain to pass Contact Form 7’s form validation feature.

 ## Description ##
 Do you use Mailgun to deliver emails from your WordPress site?
-Does it annoy you that the Mailgun email address causes Contact Form 7 validation to fail?
+Does it annoy you that email addresses using the Mailgun domain causes Contact Form 7 validation to fail?

 This plugin allows email addresses using your site’s Mailgun domain to pass Contact Form 7’s form validation feature.

-It also includes the `cf7_mailgun_domain` filter you can use to modify the default 'mg' domain.
+It also includes the `cf7_mailgun_domain` filter you can use to modify the default mailgun domain.
 Example:

 ```
 /**